pypa/flit/doc/cmdline.rst

 Install the package on your system.

+By default, the package is installed to the same Python environment that Flit itself is installed in; use :option:`--python` or :envvar:`FLIT_INSTALL_PYTHON` to override this.

+If you don't have permission to modify the environment (e.g. the system Python on Linux), Flit may do a user install instead.
+Use the :option:`--user` or :option:`--env` flags to force this one way or the other, rather than letting Flit guess.

 .. option:: -s, --symlink

    Symlink the module into site-packages rather than copying it, so that you